Sukii/OnContradictions/README.md

 x = 0.11111111111111

 is not in this counting sequence.
 However, contrary to this argument, we know Achilles will eventually catch-up, i.e., when the depth of the tree
 (which is now 3) reaches 14 (= 2 + 4 + 8), then the last entry in the right-bottom will be the number 0.11111111111111.
-What about the number 0.11111. . . , i.e., the number 1.0.
+What about the number 0.11111... , i.e., the number 1.0.
 Will it ever be reached in counting as it is an infinite sequence?
 The question posed is similar to the Zeno’s paradox, as we assume that counting takes equal amount of time.
 What if we count them very fast in parallel.
-Assuming that we count the items of the i-th generation within a speed of r i seconds, where 0 < r < 1.
+Assuming that we count the items of the i-th generation within a speed of r^i seconds, where 0 < r < 1.
 The total time taken to count all of them will be,

 Total time taken = \sum_{i=1}^{∞} r_i = r/(1−r)

 which is a finite value.
 Here the crucial point is whether i = ∞ is included here or not.
 If the point at infinity is included in the set of natural numbers then the value 0.111111... = 1.0 will also be reached in counting.
 Since the total time taken for the computer to finish computation is finite, we can assume that the point at infinity will be included as we cross that time.
-This is exactly how Zeno’s paradox is resolved.
+This is exactly how Zeno’s paradox was resolved.
 This proves that this tree like structure will approach all the real numbers as it penetrates its roots across the entire set of real numbers in (0,1).
-Almost the same idea applies also for the set of rational numbers of the form p/q, as they can be represented in a two-dimensional grid points (p, q) and it can be counted in a zig-zag manner, starting at the top-left corner, similar to the tree structure here, but there the spatial distribution grows more like n 2 , so it will take much more steps to converge to the real numbers than the tree algorithm which grows spatially as 2^n.
+Almost the same idea applies also for the set of rational numbers of the form p/q, as they can be represented in a two-dimensional grid points (p,q) and it can be counted in a zig-zag manner, starting at the top-left corner, similar to the tree structure here, but there the spatial distribution grows more like n^2 , so it will take much more steps to converge to the real numbers than the tree algorithm which grows spatially as 2^n.

 One might argue that the point at infinity is just one point and how come this creates a one-to-one mapping from the set of natural numbers to the continuum.
-The point at infinity is a single converging point in time, but in the space of counting zero-dimensional points it maps to 2 א 0 , the continuum (that’s another reason why we counted them as a binary tree expansions, more as an expansion of sequence of finite power sets).
+The point at infinity is a single converging point in time, but in the space of counting zero-dimensional points it maps to 2^{&aleph;0} , the continuum (that’s another reason why we counted them as a binary tree expansions, more as an expansion of sequence of finite power sets).
 So as a consequence we get the important result,